-The Court will look into whether reservations for SCs and STs should extend to promotions, by assessing its 2006 Nagaraj judgement.
+The Court looked into whether reservations for SCs and STs should extend to promotions, by assessing its 2006 Nagaraj judgement.

 In 2006, the Cour delivered its judgment in M. Nagaraj v.
 Union of India.
 In it, the Court validated Parliament’s decision to extend reservations for SC/STs to include promotions (reservation in promotion).
 However, the Court also laid down conditions which make it difficult for the Central and State Governments to grant such reservations.

 Specifically, the Nagaraj judgement laid down three controlling conditions that the State must meet prior to granting a SC/ST a reservation in promotion.
 First, the State must show the backwardness of the class.
 Second, it must show that the class is inadequately represented in the position/service for which reservations in promotion will be granted.
 Finally, it must show that the reservations are in the interest of administrative efficiency.